+Business Development

-Business Development Certificate of Development Program Code: Federal Approval for Financial Aid Authorization Pending Credit Hours: 16 Contact Hours: 16 Associate Dean: Robert Marsh
+Program Code: Federal Approval for Financial Aid Authorization Pending

+Credit Hours: 16 Contact Hours: 16

 This program is designed to be valuable to those entering the job market for the first time, or re-entering it after a different career.
 This certificate will provide basic small business expertise with the goal being either employability or the ability to start one's own business.
 Skills include business/accounting office fundamentals, the basics of the legal and finance world, employability and focused computer user training.
 At the successful completion of this program, the student will have a valuable set of skills for future employers.